Cost

 We must develop our own product because we need to continue to serve past requirements.

-What you do needs to be focused on solving the actual problem now, not continue what you have been doing.
+Focus on solving the actual problem now, not continuing what you have been doing.

 We get the ultimate versions of licenses because we might need it in future.